CBD Dosage Guide for Beginners

 Finding the right routine based on your goals will help you achieve the desired effect.
 And with a little practice and adjustments at the beginning of your journey, you can find the perfect CBD oil dosage for your goals and lifestyle.

-It’s important to note that while we have performed a tremendous amount of research to assemble these CBD dosing suggestions, we are not medical professionals.
+It’s important to note that while we have performed a tremendous amount of research to assemble these CBD dosing suggestions, we're not medical professionals.
 To make sure you’re using the right CBD dosage, please consult a medical professional.
 You should also consult your doctor if you are already taking medications or are prone to allergic reactions.